Giovanni Segantini: Themes

 His 1896 painting Love at the Fountain of Life (Galleria Civica d'Arte Moderna, Milan) reflects Segantini's philosophical approach to his art.
 Set in the high mountain landscape near his home, it pictures an angel with large wings spread over a small waterfall flowing from some rocks.
 In the distance two lovers, clothed in white flowing robes, walk along a path coming toward the spring.
 Around them are flowers that would have been seen by viewers at the time as symbols of love and life.

 Art historian Robert Rosenblum described Segantini as transforming "the earthbound into the spiritual", and the artist himself referred to his work as "naturalist Symbolism".
 He said "I've got God inside me.
 I don't need to go to church."

 Personal life

-In 1879, Segantini met Luigia Pierina "Bice" Bugatti (1862–1938), daughter of Carlo Bugatti and sister of Ettore Bugatti and Rembrandt Bugatti, whom he tried to marry in 1880.
+In 1879, Segantini met Luigia Pierina "Bice" Bugatti (1862–1938), daughter of Luigi Bugatti and aunt of Ettore Bugatti and Rembrandt Bugatti, whom he tried to marry in 1880.
 However, due to his stateless status, he was not granted the legal papers required to do so.
 They remained together in concubinage.
 They had four children illegitimately;